 Dear City School District of New Rochelle Family,

-Today, we were informed that an individual at Isaac E. Young Middle School has tested positive for the COVID-19 virus.
+Today, we were informed that an individual at William B. Ward Elementary School has tested positive for the COVID-19 virus.
 The individual was at the school while possibly infectious.
 By law, we must maintain the confidentiality of all infectious persons, which prevents us from further identifying the individual.

-If either your Isaac E. Young Middle School child, or you as an employee, is identified as a close contact of the person who tested positive, you will receive a call from a Westchester County Department of Health contact tracer.
-Persons that will be contacted will see “NYS Contact Tracing” or a “518” area code appear on the caller ID of their phone.
-If you should see one of these identifiers on your caller ID, you are strongly urged to answer the call immediately and cooperate with the contact tracer.
+If either your William B. Ward Elementary School child, or you as an employee, is identified as a close contact of the person who tested positive, you will receive a call from a Westchester County Department of Health contact tracer.
+Persons who will be contacted will see “NYS Contact Tracing” or a “518” area code appear on the caller ID of their phone.
+If you should see one of these identifiers, you are strongly urged to answer the call immediately and cooperate with the contact tracer.
 Your cooperation and prompt response will help protect us all.

-If you do not receive notification within the next 36 hours, your child may not be at risk of COVID-19 exposure from this incident while at Isaac E. Young Middle School.
-The same holds true for our Isaac E. Young Middle School faculty, staff, and school administrators.
+If you do not receive notification within the next 36 hours, your child may not be at risk of COVID-19 exposure while at William B. Ward Elementary School.
+The same holds true for faculty, staff, and school administrators.
 Please note: The school remains open for teaching and learning.

-Besides following all Westchester County Department of Health protocols for contact tracing and self-quarantine, Isaac E. Young Middle School will be disinfected and sanitized following New York State Department of Health and Centers for Disease Control and Prevention guidelines.
+Besides following all Westchester County Department of Health protocols for contact tracing and self-quarantine, William B. Ward Elementary School will be disinfected and sanitized following New York State Department of Health and Centers for Disease Control and Prevention guidelines.
 As a reminder, it is important for everyone in our school community to continue following preventive measures, listed below, to limit the spread of infection:

 - Stay home when you are sick.